ettalily/pocket-crew/INSTALL.md

 bash build.bash
 ```

-### Building with Shared Raylib Libraries
+### Building with Shared Libraries

-To use system-installed shared raylib libraries, navigate to the root of the repository and copy the asset files:
+To use system-installed shared raylib and gcc libraries, navigate to the root of the repository and copy the asset files:

 ```bash
 mkdir -p build